ThanushSiva/Rode-Landing-Page/README.md

 -   Rode Landing Page clone with tailwindcss.
 -   Responsive with all devices.
--   took around 6 hours to complete.
+-   Took around 6 hours to complete.

 ---